Military items policy

 The buyer, the seller, and the item are located in the US

-The seller specifically states the item will only be shipped domestically (within the US).
+The seller specifically states the item will only be shipped domestically (within the US) and

-Note: You must be a US citizen or permanent resident of the US to bid on or buy these types of items.
+In order to comply with US export trade laws and regulations, you must be a US citizen or permanent resident of the US to bid on or buy these types of military items.
 These items can only be bid on or bought if the buyer intends to use the item for personal use only and has no intention of exporting the item outside of the US.

 You can list these items under certain conditions: